valohai/docs/source/howto/data/datum-alias.rst

 Data aliases
 ################################################

-Data aliases are aliases to Valohai datum URLs, enabling you to update the datab being used without any changes to code.
+Data aliases are aliases to Valohai datum URLs, enabling you to update the data being used without any changes to code.

 You can create a data alias in your project and use the alias as the input for your executions.